Caller ID spoofing: India

 As per DOT, using spoofed call service is illegal as per the Indian Telegraph Act, Sec 25(c).
 Using such service may lead to a fine, three years' imprisonment or both.

 United Kingdom

 In the UK, the spoofed number is called the "presentation number".
 This must be either allocated to the caller, or if allocated to a third party, it is only to be used with the third party's explicit permission.

-Starting 2016, direct marketing companies are obliged to display their phone numbers.
+Since 2016, direct marketing companies have been obliged to display their phone numbers.
 Any offending companies can be fined up to £2 million by Ofcom.

 In 2021, Huw Saunders, a director at Ofcom, the UK regulator, said the current UK phone network (Public Switched Telephone Network) is being updated to a new system (Voice Over Internet Protocol), which should be in place by 2025.
 Saunders said, "It's only when the vast majority of people are on the new technology (VOIP) that we can implement a new patch to address this problem [of Caller ID spoofing]."

+In November 2022, Lindsey Fussell, Group Director for Networks and Communications at Ofcom, commented on the ongoing efforts to combat call spoofing in the UK.
+Fussell emphasized the inherent challenges in implementing new measures to block spoofed calls, noting the importance of not impacting legitimate communications.
+Her remarks highlight the need for a balanced approach and continuous collaboration among stakeholders to adapt to the evolving tactics of scammers.